Buggyes/Trabalho1WebDev/README.md

 # Trabalho1WebDev
-A project from college where I had to develop a responsive course management website.
+A project from college where I and my classmates had to develop a responsive course management website.